JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 For the model to perform well, we need a high volume of images that are correctly labelled with instances of the objects previously mentioned.
 The more instances of objects passed through the network for training, the better the performance we can expect.
 There are some examples of Traffic Sign datasets available online to choose from, namely [Road Sign Detection from Kaggle](https://www.kaggle.com/datasets/andrewmvd/road-sign-detection), [GTSRB - German Traffic Sign Recognition Benchmark](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) and [Mapillary](https://www.mapillary.com/dataset/trafficsign).

 However for the specificity of the task at hand, I went out of my way to produce a model with open source images.
 A few sources of images include [Unsplash](https://unsplash.com/), [Google Images](https://www.google.com/imghp?hl=EN) and [Pixabay](https://pixabay.com/).
 A python script (download_from_google.py) from [**this repository**](https://github.com/haroonshakeel/simple_image_download) was used to mass download images from Google Images and the [Image Downloader](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj) google extension was also used to mass download from the open source image websites.

+There are pre-labelled open source image datasets available on [Google](https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F0k4j) for any classes you may need extra images for.
+Images were mass downloaded using [OIDv4 Toolkit](https://github.com/theAIGuysCode/OIDv4_ToolKit), particularly for extra traffic lights and vehicle representation in the dataset.
+More guidance can be found in [this Youtube Tutorial](https://www.youtube.com/watch?v=mmj3nxGT2YQ&list=PLKHYJbyeQ1a3tMm-Wm6YLRzfW1UmwdUIN&index=2).

-Ensure all the images are stored in a single folder and are **ALL IN ".jpg" FORMAT.**
+Ensure all the images are stored in a single folder and are **ALL IN ".jpg" FORMAT** for the dataset.

 ## Augmenting the images